-No matter the device, iOS 12 lets you multitask like a pro using consistent gestures:
+No matter the device, iOS 12 lets you multitask like a pro using these consistent gestures:

-- Swipe up and pause—Enter the app switcher
+- Swipe up and pause: Invoke the app switcher.

-I think you’ll agree that not only are these new iPad multitasking gestures consistent with iPhone X, but hint at a future iPad that will likely do without the Home button and adopt an iPhone X-like design complete with the notch and an edge-to-edge screen.
+You’ll agree that not only are the new iPad multitasking gestures in iOS 12 consistent with iPhone X, but probably also hint at iPads without Home buttons and with an iPhone X-esque design complete with the notch and an edge-to-edge screen.